nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 2. Install gulp globally with `npm install --global gulp-cli`
 3. Clone the git source of this project and run `npm i` to install the required depedencies
 4. Modify the preprocess variables in `gulpfile.js` to your requirements.
 There are a range of booleans and string values to tweak to your needs
-5. Run `gulp` to build the preprcess version of email boilerplate
+5. Run `gulp` to build the preprocess version of email boilerplate
 6. The "compiled" email boilerplate will be written to `dist/email-boilerplate-without-guidelines.html` with the configuration set in `gulpfile.js`

 ## Project branches